Harbrus/BBC-COPY/README.md

-A project for put in practice html and css skills, cloning an old bbc home page.
+A project where I put in practice html and css skills, cloning an old bbc home page.